manuel-uberti/filmsinwords/_posts/2019-02-06-retelling.md

 pattern so obvious it has been mocked many times (e.g., *Walk Hard*).

 *Ali* defies this schema right from the start.
-In ten minutes of brilliant montage, with juxtapositions of music, boxing training and episodes of the champion’s life, Mann avoids the *“once upon a time…”* cliché, contextualises his character, and then jumps straight into Ali’s turning point: the glorious fight with Sonny Liston.
+In ten minutes of brilliant montage, with juxtapositions of music, boxing training, and episodes of the champion’s life, Mann avoids the *“once upon a time…”* cliché, contextualises his character, and then jumps straight into Ali’s turning point: the glorious fight with Sonny Liston.
 The fact that the film opens without a single word from